Rapid7 Insight Cloud Integration with AuthPoint

 Configure AuthPoint

 Before AuthPoint can receive authentication requests from Rapid7 Insight Cloud, you must add a SAML resource in AuthPoint.
-You must also create an authentication policy for the Rapid7 Insight Cloud resource to determine which users can authenticate and log in to Rapid7 Insight Cloud and which authentication methods they can use (Push, QR code, and OTP).
+You must also create a Zero Trust authentication policy for the Rapid7 Insight Cloud resource to determine which users can authenticate and log in to Rapid7 Insight Cloud and which authentication methods they can use (Push, QR code, and OTP).

 Add a SAML Resource in AuthPoint